Optimizing Healthcare Delivery with Medical Equipment Tracking

 RTLS – Minimize the Risk of Healthcare-associated Infections (HAI)

 Healthcare facilities constantly strive to enhance patient safety and minimize the risk of healthcare-associated infections (HAIs).
-Real-Time Location Systems (RTLS) have emerged as a valuable technology in this quest, offering innovative solutions to monitor and manage various aspects of hospital operations.
+Moreover, Real-Time Location Systems (RTLS) have emerged as a valuable technology in this quest.
+Specifically, they offer innovative solutions to monitor and manage various aspects of hospital operations.

 The Burden of Healthcare-Associated Infections

-HAIs pose a serious threat to patient well-being, adding to the complexity and cost of healthcare delivery.
+HAIs pose a serious threat to patient well-being.
+Furthermore, they add to the complexity and cost of healthcare delivery.
 According to the Centers for Disease Control and Prevention (CDC), approximately one in 31 hospitalized patients in the United States acquires at least one HAI [1].
-These infections not only compromise patient recovery but also strain healthcare resources.
+Additionally, these infections not only compromise patient recovery but also strain healthcare resources.

 Read more about the CDC guidelines